vukrosic/pretraining-llms-with-nvfp4/NVFP4_tutorial.md

 *   **Dynamic Range:** This refers to the range of values that can be represented by a numerical format, from the smallest non-zero number to the largest.
 When quantizing, we often scale the values in a tensor to fit within the limited dynamic range of the target format (e.g., FP4).
 A key challenge is that a single very large value (an "outlier") can dominate the entire range, forcing all other smaller values to be quantized to zero or near-zero, effectively erasing their information.

-*   **The Outlier Problem in Scaling (An Example):** The presence of outliers - ex. `50` in `[0.5, -0.2, 1.1, -0.8, 50.0]` - is a major challenge in quantization.
+## The Outlier Problem in Scaling (An Example)

+The presence of outliers - ex. `50` in `[0.5, -0.2, 1.1, -0.8, 50.0]` - is a major challenge in quantization.
 Because the scaling factor for a block of numbers is determined by the single largest value, one outlier can ruin the precision for all other numbers in its block.
     *   **Scenario:** Imagine we have a small block of numbers: `[0.5, -0.2, 1.1, -0.8, 50.0]`
     *   **The Outlier:** The value `50.0` is a significant outlier.
     *   **Scaling:** To quantize this block into FP4, which has a maximum representable value of `6.0`, we must scale every number down with the same scaling factor. `Scale Factor = 6.0 / 50.0 = 0.12`.
 The scaling factor is based on the largest number (taken absolute value)